qascade/yast/README.md

 ## 📝 NOTE
 1. The current supported target requires VPN to get results.
 Please make sure that you are connected to a **VPN Server** before searching or you may not get the results.
 We personally recommend using CloudFlare Warp.
 You can [download](https://1.1.1.1/) it here.
 2. The Project is still in development stage.
 So, you might see undesired behaviour while using yast.
 Please file an issue if you experience any bugs or undesired behaviour.
+3. Currently `wsl2` does not support yast, because `yast` works on targets that can be accessed by a VPN only and `wsl2` does not have VPN support yet.

 ## 🤝 Contribution